ddsc/ddsc-site/README.rst

     $ ln -s /srv/api.dijkdata.nl/etc/solr.xml /etc/tomcat6/Catalina/localhost/solr.xml

-The config file points to Solr to ``/srv/api.dijkdata.nl/etc/solr``, which in turn refers to ``/srv/api.dijkdata.nl/var/solrdata`` using a properties file.
-This directory contains the actual index.
+The config file points to Solr to ``/srv/api.dijkdata.nl/etc/solr``, which in turn refers to ``/srv/api.dijkdata.nl/var/solr`` using a properties file.
+This directory contains the actual index, and needs to be writable by Solr / Tomcat:

+    sudo chown -R tomcat6.tomcat6 /srv/api.dijkdata.nl/var/solr

 The connection to Solr needs to be configured in your ``settings.py``::